socratools/socranop/HACKING.md

 ======================================

-This lists and links to (at least some) interfaces, namespaces, and specifications which `soundcraft-utils` comes into contact with.
+This lists and links to (at least some) interfaces, namespaces, and specifications which `socranop` comes into contact with.

   * [D-Bus](https://dbus.freedesktop.org/doc/dbus-specification.html)

   * [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html)

-    The `.desktop` file hooks the `soundcraft_gui` GUI application into the desktop environment's list of applications.
+    The `.desktop` file hooks the `socranop_gui` GUI application into the desktop environment's list of applications.

   * [Desktop Menu Specification](https://specifications.freedesktop.org/menu-spec/menu-spec-1.0.html)